circle-blues.png

 Extensive method and composition patent filings covering synthetic analogs, derivatives, and mimetics, and the new nasal spray mode of administration provide protectability.

-Conducting a series of small clinical challenge studies against the primary respiratory viruses followed by reasonably sized population studies will be a highly efficient way to handle the required clinical studies.
+Conducting clinical challenge studies against the primary respiratory viruses followed by reasonably sized population studies will be a highly efficient way to handle the required clinical studies.
 Expedited handling by the FDA should be available.

 iStock-1250270666.jpg